atrotter0/rpg-project-js/README.md

 ## Description

-A cyberpunk text-based RPG adventure built with JavaScript.
+A cyberpunk RPG adventure built with JavaScript.

+*Note: There is no front-end is currently, only the back-end logic and specs have been built.

 ## Setup on OSX